 Structural Fire AAS

-COCC SFS program measures its students achievment of program outcomes by students succesfully passing each program requirement course.
-Within each course students are given a course summative exam in addition to weekly in class participation and homework.
+COCC SFS program measures its students achievement of program outcomes by students successfully passing each program requirement course.
+Within each course students are given a course summative exam, simulation and scenario exercises, lab skills, in addition to weekly in class participation and homework.

 COCC Institutional Effectiveness department tracks course completions for each program within the college.
 Interested parties can find the information within the Student Success by program webpage.
 Note: You need to select the Structural Fire Science program under the Subject area drop down box.